First-principles systems builder

 I love teaching.
 But not the kind that produces copies of the teacher.

 Following Paulo Freire's thinking, I see education as a tool for liberation, not indoctrination.
 The goal isn't to make people think like me.
 It's to help them think for themselves.
+Questioning, dialogue, co-discovery.
+The best outcome is when someone reaches a conclusion I wouldn't have, and it's better than mine.

 Individual contribution doesn't scale.
 What scales is enabling others to solve problems you'll never see.
 The best architectural decisions are the ones teams can extend without you.
+The best debugging sessions are the ones where someone else finds the root cause because they learned how to look.

 Design for Evolution